Bryce138675/Mini-project-Gesture-Music-Player/README.md

 5. Feedback

 I have only used five gestures to play music.
 After that I will use more gestures to play music.
-I will also improve the music player by using gestures to play the previous and next song and to adjust the volume.
+In the future, I want to create a music player which can be controlled by gestures.
+I will add gestures to play the previous and next song and to adjust the volume.
+And I want to try use gestures to control the keyboard and mouse to search music in the database.
+This music player even could show lyrics and some images of songs.
+I hope this music player could help people play music when they couldn’t use their hands to control keyboard and mouse.
+I hope this music player could help disabled people to conduct music therapy and enjoy music.